 Shirring is basically decorative gathering with many rows of gathering stitches.
 Now we mostly hear of shirring done with elastic thread as this creates beautiful gathers rather easily.
 Elastic thread is wound on the bobbin and then several parallel rows of stitching are done across the fabric.
-The resultant fabric panel will be beautifully gathered
+The resultant fabric panel will be beautifully gathered.
+Another method is to use the gathering foot of a sewing machine.

 Checkout this post on the 6 types of gathers – and how to make gathers on fabric .